Explore New Zealand's highest peak and New Zealand's only castle. Admire striking lakeside views, street art and mountain peaks.

 Built by William Larnach in 1871, the Larnach castle is the only one of its kind in New Zealand.
 The castle and its creator offer a fascinating look into Dunedin's history.
 Boasting a 3,000 square foot ballroom, a tower with sweeping views of the Otago Peninsula and stunning Victorian style gardens, Larnach Castle is a must-do.
 Soak up the atmosphere and stay for high tea, hosted each day at 3pm.

 Stewart Island is home to New Zealand's largest and most diverse bird population.
 Here, you can go birdwatching and see kākā, albatross, penguins, weka and even kiwis as you walk.
-With over 240km of walking tracks you can explore the beaches and rainforests at your own pace or pick from one of the many tour companies and discover the island's hidden gems.
+With over 240 kilometres of walking tracks you can explore the beaches and rainforests at your own pace or pick from one of the many tour companies and discover the island's hidden gems.

-Fom soaring mountains to tranquil river flats, glaciers and turquoise lakes, exploring the Mount Aspiring National Park wilderness is an unforgettable experience.
-Accessible from Wanaka, it boasts plenty of activities for outdoor enthusiasts; from walking to jet boating and scenic flights.
+From soaring mountains to tranquil river flats, glaciers and turquoise lakes, exploring the Mount Aspiring National Park wilderness is an unforgettable experience.
+Just an hour's drive from Wānaka, it boasts plenty of activities for outdoor enthusiasts; from walking to jet boating and scenic flights.
 Choosing where to start is the hardest part!